MicrosoftDocs/azure-docs/articles/batch/batch-rendering-service.md

 # Get started with the Batch Rendering service

-The Azure Batch Rendering service offers powerful rendering capabilities on a pay-per-use basis.
-You can submit rendering jobs on demand via a plug-in for Autodesk Maya, and render on Azure virtual machines (VMs) running the Maya or Arnold rendering engines.
-By rendering on Batch, you can use Maya and Arnold without having to manage licenses or infrastructure.
+The Azure Batch Rendering service offers cloud-scale rendering capabilities on a pay-per-use basis.
+The Batch Rendering service handles job scheduling and queueing, managing failures and retries, and auto-scaling according to the needs of your job.
+The Batch Rendering service supports the Autodesk Maya and Autodesk Arnold rendering engines.
+You can use Maya and Arnold without having to manage licenses or infrastructure.
+The Batch plug-in for Maya 2017 makes it easy to start a rendering job on Azure right from your desktop.

 ## Supported rendering engines